Our Zero Hunger | Zero Waste Impact Plan

 Progress:

-One of the top solutions to reversing the effects of climate change today is reducing food waste.
-Food and other organic items in landfills take a long time to break down and produce a lot of methane, one of the most potent greenhouse gases.
-We can help by throwing away less food and food scraps at home.
-Kroger is doing our part by following several key steps:
+Reducing wasted food is also one of the top solutions to reversing the effects of climate change.
+Food and other organic items in landfills take a long time to break down and produce methane, one of the most potent greenhouse gases.
+We can all help by throwing away less food and food scraps at home too.

 1. Sell: Through great prices and promotions, we motivate customers to buy as much fresh, nutritious food as possible while it has plenty of shelf life remaining.
 In a perfect world, everything that comes in the back door of our stores would go home with our customers, but that isn’t realistic.